 I am a work-at-home mom.
 Every time I mention my work situation to family or friends, they say, “You are so lucky!
 You can stay at home and earn money.
 I wish I could be a work-at-home mom and earn my salary sitting in the comfort of my home.”
 Well, I agree.
-Staying home, earning money, and watching my kid grow is a blessing.
+Staying home, earning money, and watching my child grow up is a blessing.
 But I also tell my family and friends, my work-at-home situation isn’t a bed of roses…work-at-home moms have to be really smart and disciplined to save their sanity.

 When I was working in my corporate job, we were encouraged to follow Eisenhower Decision Matrix, which is a very effective tool to help you identify and prioritize tasks that are truly important and/or urgent.
 To this day, I use it to manage my day-to-day responsibilities and especially work-related ones.